Skip to main content

 Art.
 101(1) of the Treaty on the Functioning of the European Union (“the Treaty”) prohibits agreements between undertakings that restrict competition, unless they contribute to improving the production or distribution of goods or services or to promoting technical or economic progress while allowing consumers a fair share of the resulting benefits, in accordance with Art.
 101(3) of the Treaty.

-Technology transfer agreements are agreements by which one party authorises another to use certain industrial property rights (e.g. patents, design rights, software copyrights) or know-how for the production of goods or services.
+Technology transfer agreements are agreements by which one undertaking authorises another undertaking to use certain industrial property rights (e.g. patents, design rights, software copyrights) or know-how for the production of goods or services.
 In many cases, such agreements either do not restrict competition, i.e. they fall outside the scope of Article 101(1) of the Treaty, or they create objective efficiencies that are passed on to consumers and meet the conditions of Article 101(3) of the Treaty.
 However, technology transfer agreements, or certain clauses within such agreements, can also have negative effects on competition.
 In particular, they may facilitate collusion, restrict the ability of competitors to enter the market or to expand, or they may harm inter- or intra-technology competition, for example by reducing the incentives to innovate.

 Council Regulation No 19/65/EEC empowers the Commission to apply Article 101(3) of the Treaty, by means of a regulation, to certain categories of technology transfer agreements.
-The Commission used this empowerment to adopt Commission Regulation (EC) No 316/2014 on the application of Article 101(3) of the Treaty to technology transfer agreements (‘TTBER’), which will expire on 30 April 2026.
+The Commission used this empowerment to adopt Commission Regulation (EC) No 316/2014 on the application of Article 101(3) of the Treaty to technology transfer agreements (‘the 2014 TTBER’), which expired on 30 April 2026.

-The Commission also provided guidance on the assessment of technology transfer agreements in the related Commission Communication - Guidelines on the application of Article 101 of the Treaty to technology transfer agreements (‘Technology Transfer Guidelines’).
+The Commission also provided guidance on the assessment of technology transfer agreements in the accompanying Commission Communication - Guidelines on the application of Article 101 of the Treaty to technology transfer agreements (‘the 2014 Technology Transfer Guidelines’).

 Reference documents